-The Gare du Nord railway station in the heart of Paris France handles approximately 190 million passenger per year and is considered to be the busiest station in Europe and the third largest and busiest in the world.
+The Gare du Nord railway station in the heart of Paris France handles approximately 190 million passengers per year and is considered to be the busiest station in Europe and the third largest and busiest in the world.
 With over 29,000 km of railway, visitors to France can easily travel from one end of France to the other quickly without the need for a car making it even more appealing and easy for tourists to visit every corner of France.